ESTHER-OLA/Photo-gallery_HTTA_FT/README.md

 ### Aknowledgement

-I want to appreciate coach gloria for this partform, thank you for creating this plartform in other to librate women in tech.
+I want to appreciate coach gloria for this partform, thank you for creating this plartform in other to librate the life of women in tech and a big thank you to coach chukwuebuka to the insightful teaching.